sql-machine-learning/elasticdl/elasticdl/doc/high-level-api.md

 1. submits an ElasticDL job to the Kubernetes cluster as described in `$HOME/.kube/config`,
 1. prints an URL to the dashboard so users could inspect the progress/status of the job in the user's Web browser.

-Please be aware that in the class `fintech.MyKerasModel`, in addition to overriding the method `call`, we also need to provide methods like

-- `default_loss` that returns a loss operator,
-- `default_optimizer` that returns an optimizer operator,
-- `default_input` that takes a record (string) as its input and returns something that can be batched and consumed by `MyKerasModel.call`.
-In the above example, the user chooses an input function other than `MyKerasModel.default_input`.

 Because the above example command line specifies `--input_fn` explicitly, the training job is not going to use `MyKerasModel.default_input`, but uses `fintech.credit_data_processor`.
 Similarly, command line options `loss` and `optimizer` overwrites `MyKerasModel.default_loss` and `MyKerasModel.default_optimizer`.